 My goal was a month of smoothies, but I was actually able to prep 36 green smoothies with our Costco ingredients, and spent $48.33 total.
 That comes out to $1.34 per smoothie, and less than $50 a month!!
 Beat that price, smoothie bar!

 Want to know the difference between shopping at Costco vs. other grocery stores for the same amount of supplies?

-If that price difference seems crazy to you too, you’re not alone.
+If that price difference seems crazy to you too, then you’re not alone.
 Almost a 40% price difference between the same ingredients at Costco and Publix.
-If you need to pause reading this to get a Costco membership real quick, don’t let us stop you.
+If you need to pause reading this to get a Costco membership real quick, then don’t let me stop you.
 Buying green smoothie ingredients on a budget has never been so easy.

 Prepping Frozen Smoothie Packs

 There are a few ways you can make freezer packs.
 My favorite are mason jars or reusable bags.
-Ziplocks bags that you rinse and reuse count as reusable in my mind.
-Stasher is a great brand that you can reuse over and over because it’s made from silicone.
+Stasher and (re)zip are both great brands that you can reuse over and over because they’re made from silicone.

 Can you freeze smoothies in freezer bags?